Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Matrix theoretic perspective

 Since we are concerned only with field coefficients, all the groups in consideration are vector spaces as mentioned and the homomorphisms are all linear maps.
 This naturally calls for rephrasing the above notions in the language of matrices which shall perhaps make it more tractable for many readers.
 Such a viewpoint shall also bring in obvious advantages in understanding minimal spanning acycles.
 For simplicity, we shall stick to $\bF =\bZ_2$ in this subsection.

 We denote the $f_{d-1} \times f_d$ dimensional matrix corresponding to the boundary operator $\partial_d$ by $I_d = (I_d(ij))_{1 \leq i \leq f_{d-1},1 \leq j \leq f_d}.$ The columns in this matrix correspond to the $d-$faces and rows to the $d - 1$ faces.
-Then the matrix entry $I_d(ij) = 1$ if the $i-$th $(d-1)$-face is in the boundary of $j-$th $d$-face else $I_d(ij) = 0$.
+Then the matrix entry $I_d(ij) = 1$ if the $i-$th $(d-1)$-face is in the boundary of $j-$th $d-$face else $I_d(ij) = 0$.
 From the discussions in Section~\ref{sec:topology}, we get

-With $d$-simplices considered as columns of the matrix $I_d$, the columns corresponding to the $d$-faces in a $d$-acycle $S$ (i.e., $\beta_d(\K^{d-1} \cup S) = 0$) are linearly independent.
-Thus, when a $d$-spanning acycle $S$ exists, the columns corresponding to the $d$-faces in $S$ form a basis for the column space of $I_d$.
+With $d-$simplices considered as columns of the matrix $I_d$, the columns corresponding to the $d-$faces in a $d-$acycle $S$ (i.e., $\beta_d(\K^{d-1} \cup S) = 0$) are linearly independent.
+Thus, when a $d-$spanning acycle $S$ exists, the columns corresponding to the $d-$faces in $S$ form a basis for the column space of $I_d$.
 In other words, a spanning acycle is nothing but the columns corresponding to a basis for the column space of $I_d$.
 Due to this discussion on acycles as linearly independent columns of the boundary matrix, it follows that the collection of acycles of a simplicial complex is a {\em matroid} (see \cite{Oxley03,Welsh76}).
-Since we shall not exploit this connection in this article, we do not want to elaborate further on this.
-However, this connection to matroids is of utmost importance in understanding spanning acycles.
+Since we shall not exploit this connection in this paper, we do not want to elaborate further on this. } \remove{